apexskier/camlittle.com/content/posts/2020-07-03-react-and-typescript/index.md

 `React.ComponentType` is composed of `React.ComponentClass`, for class-based components, and `React.FunctionComponent`[^1] for functional components.

 You might encounter a more "exotic" types of component extending from [`React.ExoticType`](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/f0841a3126737ab117add60b2011d7a7c10022eb/types/react/index.d.ts#L355) like forwarded ref components, context providers, and memoized components.
-These have different behavior restrictions at runtime, so most difficuties you'll encounter are intentional.
+These have different behavior restrictions at runtime, so most difficulties you'll encounter have a good reason behind them.

 ## Don't export properties types